 In which case, he must have recently rented them out to everyone’s favorite couch-jumping, webbed-foot fetishizing Scientoligist for his role in Mission Impossible 4: Ghost Protocol.
 This accounts for why Ethan Hunt, William Brandt, and others can sustain the various and multiple life-ending blunt force traumas and endless bone-fracturing pratfalls that comprise the frenetic energy of the film.
 No human short of Lisbeth Salander in The Girl with the Dragon Tattoo could sustain that sort of abuse without so much as a hot bath to soothe an aching body and, in her case, a brutalized anus.

-Lisbeth might have been afforded access to those Na’vi bones, but Sony Pictures understands that violent anal rape with unusually large instruments sells tickets and garners rave reviews, as the gracious critical reception of The Girl with the Dragon Tattoo so aptly attests, and so realism was elected over sparing Lisbeth the full effect of Stieg Larson’s insipid and deviant misogyny masquerading as militant feminism.
+Lisbeth might have been afforded access to those Na’vi bones, but Sony Pictures understands that violent anal rape with unusually large instruments sells tickets and garners rave reviews, as the glowing critical reception of The Girl with the Dragon Tattoo so aptly confirms, and realism was thus preferred over sparing Lisbeth the full effect of Stieg Larson’s insipid and deviant misogyny masquerading as militant feminism.